 If you have any questions, or need help in selecting a Nordita host, please contact the coordinators of the program at email@example.com.

-Nordita, the Nordic Institute for Theoretical Physics in Stockholm, Sweden, together with the CSRC, the Beijing Computational Science Research Center in Beijing, China, invite applications for one or two joint post-doctoral fellowships in theoretical condensed matter physics.
+Nordita, the Nordic Institute for Theoretical Physics in Stockholm, Sweden, together with the Division of Materials Theory at Uppsala University, Sweden, invite applications for one joint post-doctoral fellowship in theoretical condensed matter physics with focus on dynamic quantum matter.

-The positions include conducting a strong research and interacting with colleagues and visitors at CSRC in Bejjing, Nordita, KTH Royal Institute of Technology and Stockholm University in Stockholm, and elsewhere in the Nordic countries.
-The position would be a two year appointment where applicants are expected to spend 50% of time at each place: CSRC and Nordita.
+The position includes conducting strong research and interacting with colleagues and visitors at Uppsala University, and Nordita, KTH Royal Institute of Technology and Stockholm University in Stockholm, as well as elsewhere in the Nordic countries.
+Successful candidates are expected to spend significant time both at Nordita and Uppsala University, building connections between the condensed matter groups.

 Postdoctoral positions are appointed primarily for purposes of research.
 Applicants are expected to hold a Swedish doctoral degree or an equivalent degree from another country.